 Disclosure: I received complimentary passes to TreeRush Adventures in order to write about my experience.
 This post contains affiliate links.
 All thoughts, opinions, and typos are my own.

-COVID-19 Update: TreeRush Adventures has adopted some additional operational guidelines in response to the pandemic.
+2020 Update: TreeRush Adventures has adopted some additional operational guidelines in response to these unprecedented times.

 What you need to know: